soberservicesguy/content-showing-and-uploading-webapp-MERN-stack/README.md

 **App Features:**

-User can sign up, select privileges, upload avatar, add friends, create written posts, image posts, video posts.
-User can also interact with posts from friends, send and accept friend requests, like / comment  / share posts of friends.
+User can sign up, select privileges, upload avatar, read blogposts and watch images and videos, upload images / blogposts / videos if privileged, also user can upload images / blogposts / videos in bulk using excel files.
+User can also interact with images / blogposts /videos like commenting, liking.

 Video posts are created and 4-5 snaphosts are taken and everytime that video posts is shown, different snapshot is shown with it.

-Every post has different visual way of showing

-User can like, comment on books, pages, sports etc

-User can upload advertisements if privileged.

 Users powers are determined with the privileges he carries.